kelayamatoz/Digital-Systems-Design-Lab/lab4.md

 VIDIOC_STREAMON error
 start_capturing failed
 ```
 This is usually due to the fact that the camera driver needs a reset.
 You can simply rerun the app to reset the camera driver.
 If your app is implemented correctly, you will see a live video displayed on the monitor.
+The monitor, the camera and the boards are located in Room 129 of Packard Building.
+If you do not have access to Room 129, please send an email with your student ID to the class TA.

 ## UDP Communication
 The working directory of this section is in ```./udp```.